 Corporate sites are restricted by many regulations that govern what companies and schools can and cannot know about prospective staff.
 Public background checking sites are also regulated but often less so.
 This means there is a chance that one of these sites might turn up a piece of information missed by a formal background check.

-So, if you want to run your own background check on your child’s teacher or anyone else in your life, these are the top three most effective background checking sites to use:
+So, if you want to run your own background check on your child’s teacher or anyone else in your life, these are the top two most effective background checking sites to use:

 Instant CheckMate is a super-fast background checking site that can deliver accurate results to almost any request faster than almost any other site on the market.
 Speed does not come at the expense of accuracy either.
 We found Instant Checkmate’s result were consistently accurate.
 They arrived in a well-designed report which made everything easy to understand and source.